Home » Nutrient-Rich Vegetables That Promote Hermit Crab Health

 Cabbage

 All varieties of cabbage are safe for hermit crabs.
-High quantities of calcium and vitamin K ensure that cabbage keeps the exoskeleton of hermit crabs tough and sturdy.
+High quantities of calcium and vitamin K keep hermit crabs’ exoskeletons strong.

-Cabbage also contains carotenoids and antioxidants, which are good for hermit crabs.
-You’ll need to feed the cabbage raw to provide these benefits.
+Raw cabbage also contains carotenoids and antioxidants, which are healthy for hermit crabs.

 Carrots

-Hermit crabs will relish the crunchy texture of carrots.
-More importantly, carrots are full of carotenoids, which provide this vegetable with its distinctive orange color.
+Hermit crabs relish carrots’ crunchy texture.
+More importantly, carrots contain carotenoids, which give this vegetable its distinctive orange color.

-The best way to serve carrots is sliced or in small batons that are easily picked up.
-Also, the green tops of carrots are safe for hermit crabs.
+The best way to offer carrots is sliced or in small batons.
+Also, the green tops of carrots are safe.
+Carrots are high in vitamin A (retinol).

 Cauliflower